 The World Health Organization has raised a red flag by changing the status of animal protein from 'possibly' to 'probably' carcinogenic.
 Frankly it's most likely more to do with the barbaric way in which our beef, pork and chicken is raised, rather the meat per se.

-But I strongly believe that a recipe is only a start to our cooking and I never allow my own creativity to be stifled by someone else's ideas.
+But I strongly believe that cooking directions are only a start to our food preparations and I never allow my own creativity to be stifled by someone else's ideas; even those of my own, simply because I've been doing something in a particular way for a long time.
 Right now we have a glut of broad beans, also known as favas, and soon it will be green peas; so I'm experimenting.

 Broad bean hummus is a variation of our traditional authentic recipe.